georgebv/aiosalesforce/docs/index.md

 ---

-`aiosalesforce` is a modern, production-ready Python client for Salesforce APIs.
+`aiosalesforce` is a modern, production-ready asynchronous Python client for Salesforce APIs.
-It is built on top of the `httpx` library and provides a simple and intuitive API for interacting with Salesforce's APIs (REST, Bulk, etc.).
+It is built on top of the `httpx` library and provides a simple and intuitive API for interacting with Salesforce's APIs (such as REST and Bulk).

 - **Fast:** designed from the ground up to be fully asynchronous :rocket:
+- **Resilient:** flexible and robust retrying configuration :gear:
 - **Fully typed:** every part of the library is fully typed and annotated :label:
-- **Reliable:** flexible and robust retrying configuration :gear:
 - **Intuitive:** API follows naming conventions of Salesforce's APIs while staying idiomatic to Python :snake:
 - **Salesforce first:** built with years of experience working with the Salesforce API